natcap/natural-capital-footprint-impact/README.md

 1. Coordinate locations of each asset are in the `latitude` and `longitude` columns.
 These fields are required when using both **Point mode** and **Buffer mode**.
 2. The `category` column determines footprint size.
 This field is required when using **Buffer mode** only.

 Footprint sizes vary widely, but correlate with the type of asset (for example, power plants take up more space than restaurants).
 We categorize assets using the S&P "facility category" designations.
-Other attributes, like the name of the ultimate parent company, may be used to aggregate data. {SW: Add more information about what aggregation means and how it works}
+Other attributes, like the name of the ultimate parent company, may be used to aggregate data. {???
+Add more information about what aggregation means and how it works. ???}

 | latitude | longitude | category          | ultimate_parent_name    |
 |----------|-----------|-------------------|-------------------------|